Designations Congruent with Things: Chapter 23

 “I love you so much,” Mako says, extremely sincerely, and crying, like, really obviously crying.

-“Ugh, Maks, you’re killing me here,” he says, totally unintelligibly, weeping subtly and quietly and kind of messily onto his sterile field, but, importantly, doing it in a style that befits a Portal player of his caliber who doesn’t get told very often, or really hardly ever at all, that people love him.
+“Ugh, Maks, you’re killing me here,” Newt says unintelligibly, weeping subtly and quietly and kind of messily onto his sterile field, but, importantly, doing it in a style that befits a Portal player of his caliber who doesn’t get told very often, or really hardly ever at all, that people love him.

 “What?”
-Mako says, with the high pitch of a woman whose vocal chords are trying to drawstring their way down to silence.
+Mako’s vocal cords are trying to drawstring their way down to silence.

 “Yeah,” Newt says, somewhat more clearly, in a way that sounds like words.
 “Love reciprocity.
 I have that for you.
 Meaning, specifically, that I, also, love you.
 Thanks for saving the world or whatever.”